 So I’m curious: How do you feel about lumpage and bumpage?
 As in, are you willing to tolerate tights or panties or jeans that squeeze your midsection into … well, sections?
 When you pull on a pair of tights, do you suffer from Segmented Worm Syndrome, and tolerate it?
 Do you just accept that some bras are going to dig into your backflesh and wear thicker shirts to mask it?

 My opinion is that if something is pushing your body around, shoving it outside the garment, chopping it up into segments, or otherwise fighting against its natural shape, it just doesn’t fit you.
-And I am willing to buy up five or six sizes, if necessary, to get something that sits peacefully against my parts.
+And I am willing to buy up several sizes to get something that sits peacefully against my parts.
 It’s more comfortable, it’s more flattering, and I’ll use it more.

 But I am a medium-sized girl with relatively few sizing hang-ups.* It occurs to me that someone on the road to weight loss might be mortified at the thought of buying tights two sizes up, that women on the cusp of plus-sized might struggle to find thongs that WON’T bind, and that some things just segment and nothing to be done.
 Also that, depending on how you’re built, trying to find certain garments that don’t squeeze may feel like trying to find a talking unicorn with nine legs.

 How do you feel about The Big Squeeze?
 Are you willing to work around it?
 If a garment is sized FAR larger than your baseline but fits better, will you buy it?
 Will you buy it but resent it?
 Where on your bod do clothes typically squeeze you, and how do you deal with it?
 What non-squeezy garments are hardest to track down?

 *Emphasis on the relatively.